Schools promote healthy, active living to offset lack of physical education during pandemic

 “This is a time where we are at an increased setup for injuries.
 We can prevent them by building in some exercises and some work at home.
 I think it would be very helpful for these growing kids,” Dr. Cline said.

 Dr. Sunaina Suhag, a pediatrician with Austin Regional Clinic said it’s also important for students’ social and emotional well-being.
-If kids are inactive for too long, Dr. Suhag said changes in their appearance and behavior are likely.
+If kids are inactive for too long, Dr. Suhag said changes in their appearance and behavior are likely to occur.
 Those consequences are compounded for vulnerable families struggling through the pandemic.

 “Sometimes parents, especially in marginalized communities, are working long hours.
 They are tired when they get home or sometimes they are not home for most of the day,” Dr. Suhag said.
 “We can all do our part when it comes to the people in our community who are struggling the most, including health, wellness or financially.”